schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 ### The Scalable Vector Graphics (SVG) format

 The easiest way to support the vast array of screen resolutions out there is to use an image format that is scalable.
 On the web, that image format is SVG aka Scalable Vector Graphics.
-Support for SVG icons is pretty new but, [browser support is pretty good](https://caniuse.com/#feat=link-icon-svg) already.
-As some folks have discovered, over and above supporting various resolutions, because one can embed CSS inside an SVG, you can even [support dark mode with a single SVG icon](https://blog.tomayac.com/2019/09/21/prefers-color-scheme-in-svg-favicons-for-dark-mode-icons/).
+In addition, over and above supporting various resolutions, because one can embed CSS inside an SVG, you can even [support dark mode with a single SVG icon](https://blog.tomayac.com/2019/09/21/prefers-color-scheme-in-svg-favicons-for-dark-mode-icons/).

 The first icon we will add to our head is an SVG icon: